iAmMccc/SmartCodable/README.md

 When you parse very large data, try to avoid the compatibility of parsing exceptions, such as: more than one attribute is declared in the attribute, and the declared attribute type does not match.

-Do not use @IgnoredKey when there are attributes that do not need to be parsed, override CodingKeys to ignore unwanted attribute parsing.
+Do not use @SmartIgnored when there are attributes that do not need to be parsed, override CodingKeys to ignore unwanted attribute parsing.

 This can greatly improve the analytical efficiency.